-EECS 389-0 Superconductivity and Its ApplicationsProperties of materials in the superconducting state; charge flow dynamics of type II superconductors; high-Te superconductors; applications for computers and
+EECS 389-0 Superconductivity and Its Applications

-Te superconductors; applications for computers and high-frequency devices.
+Properties of materials in the superconducting state; charge flow dynamics of type II superconductors; high-Tc superconductors; applications for computers and high-frequency devices.
 Prerequisite: 381 or consent of instructor.

 EECS 390-0 Introduction to Robotics Homogeneous vectors and planes; homogeneous transformation, position and orientation transformations, kinematics and inverse kinematic solutions of robot manipulators; Jacobian and inverse Jacobian relation; robot trajectory and task planning; dynamic formulation and computation of robot manipulators; robot programming and control systems.
 Prerequisite: 230.